wolfgangr/tinyAsm/doc/README.md

 GPpart is inspired by the Assembly4-Part

 ## GPattach - LCS anchored Attacher

+`GPattach` attaches one Part Container or Part Link to another one by matching the placements of first level subobjects (typically, but not exclusively, Local Coordinate Sytems aka LCS) and optionally some additional placment offset.

-GPattach is a FPO-Link to a Part-Container (aka "Child" - to be attached).
+`GPattach` comprises an FPO-Link to a Part-Container (aka "Child" - to be attached).
 It takes a reference to another Part Container (aka "Parent" - may be a Link, too).
-It scans both for their first level subobjects and maintains a enum Properties, where the user can select which subojects's Placement shall be used as attachment anchors.
+It scans both for their first level subobjects and maintains enum Properties, where the user can select which subojects's Placement shall be used as attachment anchors.

-GPattach own placment is calculated as the sequence of
+`GPattach`s own placment is calculated by chaining
 * Placement of selected anchor-sub-Object in the Parent
 * an offset Placement (defaults to all zeros, i.e. both anchors match)
-* inverse of selected anchor-sub-Object in the Child
+* inverse Placement of selected anchor-sub-Object in the Child

 `GPattach` is inspired by the Attacher in Assembly4 and tries to resemble its functionality.